arda92a/Edge_detection_Image_resizing/README.md

 - Resizes images using **Nearest-Neighbor** and **Bilinear** interpolation methods.
 - Supports grayscale smoothing with a Gaussian kernel.
 - Reads and writes images using OpenCV.
+- **Does not use built-in OpenCV resizing functions**; instead, custom implementations of interpolation methods are used.
 - Command-line interface for flexible usage.

 ## Installation